Trump mocks teen climate activist Thunberg: 'Chill Greta, Chill'

 His sarcastic commentary: “She seems like a very happy young girl looking forward to a bright and wonderful future.
 So nice to see!”

+Thunberg had also been a contender for the Nobel Peace Prize, an honor Trump covets.

+Trump himself received the Time magazine designation in 2016 after he won the U.S. presidential election over Democrat Hillary Clinton.

-Reporting by Doina Chiacu; Editing by Steve Orlofsky
+Reporting by Doina Chiacu; Additional writing by Susan Heavey; Editing by Steve Orlofsky and Jonathan Oatis